-Marc Selverstone is Director of Presidential Studies and Associate Professor with the Presidential Recordings Program.
+Marc Selverstone is Chair of the the Presidential Recordings Program and University of Virginia Associate Professor.
 He joined the Miller Center in November 2000 after receiving his Ph.D. in U.S. Foreign Relations from Ohio University.
 Previously, he received a masters degree in International Affairs from Columbia University.
 His interests include U.S. foreign relations post-1945, the culture of the Cold War, and the Vietnam War.
 He is author of Constructing the Monolith: The United States, Great Britain, and International Communism, 1945–1950 (Harvard University Press, 2009), which won the Stuart L. Bernath Book Prize from the Society for Historians of American Foreign Relations in 2010.
 He is presently at work on The Kennedy Withdrawal: Camelot and the American Commitment to Vietnam, which is under contract with Harvard University Press.

 View his curriculum vitae.

 Miller Center Projects